serayuzgur/heartbeat/README.md

 >TODO: Describe and show how to run the tests with code examples.

 ## Contributors
-Please clone or fork the project and create a pull request with at least one commit.
+Please clone or fork the project and create a push request with at least one commit.
 You can add your notes on the pull request or share with me from twitter @serayuzgur.
 Later we will have a quick chat and welcome to the team.

 ## License
 The MIT License (MIT)